01000101/python-cloudforms/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Cloudforms API Python Client's documentation!
+Cloudforms API Python Client's documentation!
 ========================================================

+This is the documentation for the community-supported Red Hat Cloudforms (ManageIQ) Python API client.

 Contents: